Extended-Thunder/send-later/index.md

 -   corrupt Outbox folder --- see [below](#corrupt-outbox) for how to repair it;
 -   full Windows temporary directory --- see [below](#wintemp) for how to repair it;
--   your hard disk is full; or
+-   your hard disk is full;
+-   Your default mail account preference might be invalid.
+See [below](#invalid-defaultaccount) for how to repair it; or
--   something is broken in your Thunderbird profile --- unfortunately the only way I've been able to find to resolve this is to [migrate to a new Thunderbird profile](https://support.mozilla.org/en-US/kb/using-multiple-profiles) and get rid of the old one.
+-   Something else is broken in your Thunderbird profile --- unfortunately the only way I've been able to find to resolve this is to [migrate to a new Thunderbird profile](https://support.mozilla.org/en-US/kb/using-multiple-profiles) and get rid of the old one.